Frequently Asked Questions

 FAQ

-Answers to Frequently Asked Questions
+Frequently Asked Questions

-May We Help You?
+How May We Help You?

 Find answers to the most commonly asked questions about treatment at Aspen Valley Wellness.
 Please contact us if you don’t see your question here.

-Are you taking new clients?
+Are You taking new clients

-Yes, we are excepting new clients!
+Yes, we are accepting new clients!

 We work with children ages 6 and up.
 However, we do not use eye movement desensitization and reprocessing (EMDR) therapy with children under the age of 14.